 The price comparison score, then, is intended to indicate the relative prices we found for the companies, adjusted to the base of this flat dollar amount.
 These scores are imperfect for various reasons: for instance, the jobs or items checked may not be representative; the weighting of various jobs or items in the scores may not accurately reflect typical expenditure patterns; and the number of jobs or items is small.

 Timeliness of the Data

 All of the data must be interpreted in view of timeliness.
-Our customer survey data are from surveys conducted from January 2009 to April 2019.
+Our customer survey data are from surveys conducted from January 2012 to October 2022.
 Survey respondents were asked to report on experiences in the preceding year.
-Our data on complaints for the Better Business Bureau are for a three-year period dating back from a date in October 2016.
-Our price data were collected from February to July 2016.
-The data from our surveys of companies were collected from August to September 2016.
+Our data on complaints for the Better Business Bureau are for a three-year period dating back from a date between May and October 2022.
+Our price data were collected from March to July 2022.
+The data from our surveys of companies to ask about facts such as areas served and minimum service fees were collected from July to August 2022.

 We give checkmarks to companies that score highest on a scoring system that we devise for each service field.
 Our scoring systems weight the various data in our tables and text based on our subjective judgment of their importance.
 Since the scores are based entirely on information presented, you can apply your own subjective judgments, and decide whether you prefer companies we have not given checkmarks.
 Where we do not have important data on a company, we cannot give our checkmark.

 |A Rough Guide for Deciding Whether the Difference Between Two Percentages is Important||If one company had this number of ratings:||And a second company had this number of ratings:||Do not give much importance to the difference between the frequency with which the two companies experience a particular rating or result unless the difference is at least this many percentage points:|

 |Assuming the average of the two companies' percentages is 50 percent||10

 |Assuming the average of the two companies' percentages is 80 percent||10